 Electric fencing may not be suitable in areas where it is very windy or snowy, as the wind and icy conditions can make the wire sag.
 Heavily treed areas may not be suitable either since branches can short out the electrical charge.
 This type of fencing needs checking regularly to be sure that it is working properly.
 The electric wire is often used in conjunction with other types of fencing to keep horses from approaching the fence line.

 Unless it is specifically designed for horses, wire fencing is a poor choice.
 Some mesh fences are now designed to safely keep horses in while keeping unwanted pests such as disease-carrying opossums out.
-The size of the spaces between the wire is small enough to prevent a horse kicking a foot through, or sticking its head between and becoming entangled.
+The size of the spaces between the wire is small enough to prevent a horse from kicking a foot through, or sticking its head between and becoming entangled.

-Page wire with eight or ten-inch openings, or high-tensile wire, whether electrified or not, is a dangerous choice for horse fencing.
-A horse or pony can easily be entangled and seriously cut by the wire, sometimes fatally.
+Page wire with eight- or ten-inch openings, or high-tensile wire, whether electrified or not, is a dangerous choice for horse fencing.
+A horse or pony can easily become entangled and seriously cut by the wire, sometimes fatally.
 Many people use this as perimeter fencing, where horses are unlikely to come in contact with it.
 For smaller paddocks, page or square wire fencing presents too much of a hazard.

 When deciding what type of fencing to build, you'll need to consider the terrain, your horse's needs, and your budget.